Relintai/pandemonium_engine_docs/03_usage/20_export/02_exporting_projects.md

 # Exporting projects

 ## Why export?

-Originally, Pandemonium did not have any means to export projects.
+Originally, Pandemonium (godot) did not have any means to export projects.
 The developers would compile the proper binaries and build the packages for each platform manually.

 When more developers (and even non-programmers) started using it, and when our company started taking more projects at the same time, it became evident that this was a bottleneck.

+Note that for serious projects compiling your own optimized export templates is a good idea to do.

 ### On PC